philippe-ostiguy/PyBacktesting/README.md

 | 4 | Adj Close | 28024 non-null | float64        |

-Here is the split of the

-SPLIT THE TEST/TRAINING DATA

 The time period was from 2015/10 to 2020/04 (including 2 training and 2 testing periods).
 The training periods were each 18 months each (2015-10-15 to 2017-04-15 and 2018-01-15 to 2019-07-15) and the testing periods were 9 months each (2017-04-15 to 2018-01-15 and 2019-07-15 to 2020-04-15).
 We can see the split on chart below.

 ```